zenite-docs/zenite-docs.github.io/README.md

 ## Billing

-zenite is billed using pay-as-you-go payment model, which means that your servers are billed by the minute and you only pay what you use.
+zenite is billed using pay-as-you-go payment model, which means that servers are billed by the minute and you pay what you use.

 You can try zenite for free for **10 days** using on Standard 1024 tier (read more on tiers [here](server/pricing.md)).
-After the trial period has ended, you will need to provide the billing data or your account will be deleted.
+Before the trial period ends, you will need to provide the billing data to prevent your servers from being deleted.

 ## Contact